kawaiiblitz/Context-Aware-Multi-Lingual-ERC/README.md

 # ERCMC

-This repository contains the codes and datasets for paper "Exploiting Pseudo Future Contexts for Emotion Recognition in Conversations".
+This repository contains the codes and datasets for project ""A Framework for Context-Aware Multilingual Emotion Recognition with Transformers".

 ## Introduction

-We propose to generate a pseudo future context for an utterance which serves as external conversational knowledge.
-Furthermore, a framework is proposed to jointly exploit multi-contexts, including historical contexts, historical speaker-specific contexts, and pseudo future contexts.
+This project presents an original framework in advanced multilingual machine learning models to evaluate the accuracy of emotion recognition, focusing on Spanish translation, large language models (LLMs), and pre-trained transformers within an in-context learning paradigm.
+This research uses deep learning to translate text into Spanish and develops a transformer model that captures both historical and future context.
+The evaluation also incorporates the GPT-4o API with in-context learning to improve dialogue understanding.

 ## Content